elementor/elementor-developers-docs/src/hooks/custom-query-filter.md

 add_action( 'elementor/query/{$query_id}', 'my_query_by_post_types' );
 ```

-### Filter Posts by Post Meta in Portfolio Widget
+### Filter Posts by the Posts' Metadata in a Portfolio Widget

-Showing post with meta key filter in Portfolio Widget:
+Use the code below to show posts with a metadata key filter in a portfolio widget:

 ```php
 /**